What is the food hygiene rating scheme for?

 The Food Hygiene Rating Scheme is run in England, Wales and Northern Ireland.
 A similar scheme is run in Scotland.

-The scheme is also running in all areas of Northern Ireland.
+The scheme is also running in all areas of Northern Ireland, where scrutiny of a draft Bill for mandatory display is currently underway.

 In England, it is expected that the scheme will be running in in all but one local authority by spring 2014